chutter/PhyloProcessR/README.md

 3) Devtools will ask you to install the package dependecies, select "Yes".
 If devtools asks you to update packages, you may choose to do so.
 I would recommend not to install packages from source if devtools asks you and to include the update parameter set to "never" in install_github.

 4) Devtools should finish and say the package loaded properly.
-Load the package with library(PHYLOCAP).
+Load the package with library(PHYLOCAP) in your R script.

 And installation should be done!